-The myth says that a mythological creature took shelter here in the 6th century – so if you are into myths you´ll love St. Beatus Caves, Interlaken.
+The St. Beatus myth says that a mythological dragon took shelter here until the 2nd century – so if you are into myths, you´ll love St. Beatus Caves.

-If you are not, but appreciate stalactites and stalagmites which have been formed by nature over millions of years, you will love it too.
-If you are just into beautiful scenery – then you’ll definitely love it!
+If you are not into myths but appreciate stalactites and stalagmites, which have been formed by nature over millions of years, you will love them too.
+If you are just into a beautiful scenery – then you’ll definitely love it!

 Opening Hours at St. Beatus Caves

-Guided tours depart approximately every 45 minutes and take about 75 minutes.
+- Guided tours depart approximately every 45 minutes (about 75 minutes)

 Ticket Prices St. Beatus Caves

-You only have to pay if you go inside the St. Beatus Caves – if you hike up and just want to enjoy the view it is free of charge (find Switzerland budget travel tips here).
+- You only have to pay if you go inside the St. Beatus Caves – if you hike up and want to enjoy the view, it is free of charge (find Switzerland budget travel tips here).

-Adults have to pay about 16€ ($20) to visit the cave itself and the guided tour is included in this price (CHF18), and so is the ticket for the museum.
+- Adults have to pay about 16€ ($20) to visit the cave itself, and the guided tour is included in this price (CHF18), and so is the ticket for the museum.